 Microcephaly

 Microcephaly is a birth defect in which a baby’s head size is smaller than expected when compared to other babies of the same age and sex.
 In severe microcephaly, a baby’s head is much smaller when compared to other babies of the same age and sex.
-In babies with microcephaly, often the brain has not developed properly.
+The baby's brain does not develop properly in many cases.

 regular headsize